Busting a Myth - Hybrid-Electric Vehicles Don’t “Just Run on Fossil Fuels”

 First, HEVs employ electric motors to use electricity to propel the vehicle and assist in propelling it.
 Electricity is generated by the same motors, acting as generators, when the vehicle brakes, slows, or sometimes coasts downhill.
 The way the electricity is generated is the same as in power plants and also in the same way that battery-only vehicles gain some of their electricity.

 A magnet is spun inside a coil of wire, and a current is generated.
 The video above is outstanding if you need a primer on the physics.
 That current flows to a battery for storage.
 Next, that energy is pulled out of the battery by the vehicle, and its electric motor, or motors plural, help propel the vehicle.
 In many popular HEVs, the vehicle can drive solely using this electricity without the liquid fuel motor being used at all.
 This is only possible in certain scenarios.
-For example, the Toyota Venza (hybrid) in my own household fleet can be turned to “on” in the morning, drive out of the garage, up our steep driveway, and turn onto the street without the gasoline engine running.
+For example, the Toyota Venza (hybrid) in my own household fleet can be turned to “on” in the morning, drive out of the garage, up our steep driveway, and turn onto the street without the combustion engine running.
 The electricity being used to power the electric motors in the powertrain was generated by braking and was stored in the high-voltage battery.
 HEVs can also drive in parking lots and in heavy traffic using only electricity, and they do this routinely.

 HEVs can also contribute to the total power used to propel the vehicle in other ways.
 Notably, their electric motors can assist the vehicle’s engine to provide ancillary thrust while the engine operates at a low fuel usage state.
 Also, the hybrid-electric system can enable the engine to operate in ways that traditional engines cannot.
 For example, the engine can be off while the vehicle coasts on the highway during slight downhill sections.